 This was a trip to the very fringe of the continent, two capital cities which elicit only a faint murmur of recognition in the consciousness of most travellers.
 Consequently, both are a little unprepared for foreign visitors.
 Any tourist industry found here is almost exclusively geared toward the domestic market.
 This, however, is advantageous - an opportunity.
 Rarely visited means authenticity - the chance to experience places without the distorting, and homogenising, effects of mass tourism.
 Indeed, even the travellers' bible Lonely Planet, in its 480 page Guide to Eastern Europe, offers only a paltry 21 pages for both countries combined.
-In this Destination Chronicle I hope to go some way to redressing this imbalance and help, in my own insignificant way, to raise the profile of these two very interesting places.
+In this Travel Chronicle I hope to go some way to redressing this imbalance and help, in my own insignificant way, to raise the profile of these two very interesting places.
 A visit to Moldova and a cross-border foray into its bitterly estranged neighbour Transnistria is a journey into an untrodden, and arguably unspoilt, Europe.
 It was a journey I did on my own and absolutely loved, renting an apartment with a small kitchen in central Chisinau as my base.
 Moldova and Transnistria were, respectively, my 69th and 70th countries.